samdalvai/ecslime-engine/README.md

 # Game example

 A demonstration RPG-style 2D game built with this engine, where the player can cast spells and defeat enemies.
 Sprites have been created using [Piskel](https://www.piskelapp.com/p/create/sprite/).
-You can find a working demo of this game at this [link](https://blob-slash.vercel.app/).

 ![Game example](images/game.png)